constpetrov/constpetrov.github.io/_drafts/dialoge-and-the-art-of-thinking-together.md

 The book I am writing this page about gives sight from above the problem.
 It teaches how to find a way to more and more meaningful conversations.

-Even if you think "I am an experienced conversationalist" doesn't mean that you good at listening and know, how to open yourself.
+Even if you think "I am an experienced conversationalist" doesn't mean that you good at listening and know how to open yourself.
 In the book there are lots of examples of how people changed their lives after learnt to listen.

 So read it if you want to become more humane.